-Why Service Businesses Miss 40% of Their Calls (And How to Fix It)
+Why Service Businesses Miss Calls (And How to Fix It)

 Why Service Businesses Miss 40% of Their Calls

-If you run a plumbing, HVAC, electrical, or other service business, here's a sobering statistic: research shows that small service businesses miss approximately 40% of their incoming calls.
+If you run a plumbing, HVAC, electrical, or other service business, here's a sobering statistic: small service businesses often miss many of their incoming calls.

 That's not just an inconvenience—it's revenue walking out the door.